SerapisOfAlexandria/Python-3-Codecademy/README.md

 # Python-3-Codecademy-
-This repository acts as a journal in which I will document code I've written whilst learning on codecademy.
+This repository acts as a journal in which I will document projects that I have made whilst taking my first steps with python on codecademy.